Ready, Set, Let the World Know About Your Podcast

 1. Utilize your command network.

-Illustration of a service member on a TV screen presenting a notification bell and e-mail.
+A service member on a TV screen presenting a notification bell and e-mail.
 Another service member is watching and showing appreciation with thumbs-up emojis.

-Illustration of a service member on a TV screen presenting a notification bell and e-mail.
+A service member on a TV screen presenting a notification bell and e-mail.
 Another service member is watching and showing appreciation with thumbs-up emojis.

 Photo by: DINFOS PAVILION Team